Last Updated:2018-10-30

 To lose even one prime minister like this would be considered by Oscar Wilde as carelessness.
 Many theories were advanced, but the wackiest of all gained some traction in the media.

-Australia was deeply involved in the disastrous Vietnam War, justied to prevent "dominos" falling to Chinese communism in East Asia.
+Australia was deeply involved in the disastrous Vietnam War, justified to prevent "dominos" falling to Chinese communism in East Asia.
 It was asserted that Holt may have been taken by a Chinese submarine.
 Many years later this idiocy was still being repeated.

 When China was supposed to have sent a submarine all the way to Portsea to pinch the serving Australian prime minister, it was embarking on the destructive Cultural Revolution.